Tutorial: Creating and Joining a Network

 command and passing the second node's public key:

-kwil-admin validators approve <node_pubkey> \
+kwild validators approve <node_pubkey> --rpcserver /tmp/node0.sock

 command.

-tool to get the list of validators:
+to get the list of validators:

-$ kwil-admin validators list --rpcserver /tmp/node0.sock
+$ kwild validators list --rpcserver /tmp/node0.sock

 Cleanup